 Now when again you will check our router IP table then you will observe that all IP is allocated on some different-different Hardware address as shown in given below image.

 Rogue DHCP Server

-A rough DHCP server is a forged server of attacker which is place in a local network for stealing information that is being shared among several clients.
+A rough DHCP server is a forged server of attacker which is placed in a local network for stealing information that is being shared among several clients.
 After DHCP starvation attack, the official DHCP server is unable to Offer IP to DHCP client.
-Therefore when a client release its old IP and request new IP by broadcasting DHCP Discover message then rough server offer an IP as responds to the DHCP client and hence Client request for IP configuration from fake server and get trap into fake network.
-Now if client is transferring any information over fake network that can easily sniff by rough server.
+Therefore when a client releases its old IP and requests new IP by broadcasting DHCP Discover message than rough server offers an IP as the response to the DHCP client and hence Client request for IP configuration from the fake server and get trap into the fake network.
+Now if the client is transferring any information over the fake network that can easily sniff by the rough server.

 msf auxiliary(dhcp) >set netmask 255.255.255.0